DhayalanJazz/aws-elastic-beanstalk-express-js-sample/README.md

  ![Application Architecture](./Images/Application_architecture.png)

+### High Level Implementation

+1.)
+Set up a GitHub repository to store the application code.
+2.)
+Create the environment where the web application will be deployed using AWS Elastic Beanstalk.
+3.)
+Configure and start the build process for the application using AWS CodeBuild.
+4.)
+Create a pipeline to automatically build and deploy the application using AWS CodePipeline.
+5.)
+Add a review stage to the pipeline and test the pipeline.

 ## AWS Elastic Beanstalk Node.js Sample App

 This repository contains a sample Node.js web application built using [Express](https://expressjs.com/), meant to be used as part of the AWS DevOps Learning Path.